-We're pretty excited to announce that effective Jan 1, 2021 our studio classrooms moved to the new Issaquah Work Lofts in downtown Issaquah.
-While our office continues to operate remotely we look forward to seeing you in-person again at our great, new space very soon (fingers crossed)!
+Our studio classrooms recently moved to the new Issaquah Work Lofts in downtown Issaquah.
+While our office continues to operate remotely we look forward to seeing you in-person again at our great, new space!

-Until then, we'll see you online in our virtual classes -- no masks required!
+Not quite ready for in-person?
+That's okay.
+We'll see you online in our fully interactive, Zoom classes -- no masks required!

-What we do: Museo Art Academy offers a wide variety of weekly art classes for ages 4-19 -- currently all classes are running online, interactive, and in real time.
+What we do: Museo Art Academy offers a wide variety of weekly art classes for ages 5 - 19 -- currently classes are running in-person and online in real time.
 From painting to pottery, all lessons are designed to exceed the National Standards for Arts Education, teaching the elements and principles of art and design along with art history movements and master artists.

 We use a variety of teaching methods through which students are encouraged to express their own unique style.
 Each lesson focuses heavily on the CREATIVE PROCESS with emphasis on developing skills.
 It is our goal to cultivate creative confidence and individual expression in each and every student.
 Our experienced and qualified instructors provide knowledgeable and respectful guidance and support in a safe and comfortable environment as students explore media and techniques.